knowit/snappysense/aws-iot-backend/DATA-MODEL.md

 LOCATION) are not uniform, but vary with the device that reported data (or the nature of the location).

-## Location
+## LOCATION

 An entry in `LOCATION` represents a location where we can place sensors and actuators.
-A location records the devices in it and every device records its location, so the tables must be maintained together.
+A location entry records the devices at the location and every device entry records its location, so the LOCATION and DEVICE tables must be maintained together.

 Observe that the actuators incorporate data about desired settings for the location.
 The `idealfn` attribute is either an `ideal-id` or an `ideal-id` concatenated with constant parameters, separated